 CEU Summer University courses have a variety of financial schemes.
 Depending on their funding sources, sponsors, cooperating partners, etc., some courses offer financial aid in the form of full or partial scholarships (tuition waiver + travel and/or accommodation grant), or a tuition waiver, while there are others that only accept participants on a fee-paying basis.

 Participants are responsible for covering their own living expenses (local transportation, airport transfer, meals, etc.) while in Budapest (unless they receive a special scholarship offering a stipend as well).

 Please check the details of the financial policy of the course of your choice in the “Financial Information” section on the relevant course web site.

-It may cover tuition, accommodation in double (or single) rooms in CEU’s Residence Center (or in a hotel specified at the course website), and/or a full or partial travel grant.
-A few courses offer a stipend as well.
+It may cover tuition, accommodation in single or shared double rooms in CEU’s Residence Center (or in a hotel specified at the course website), and/or a full or partial travel grant.
+Some courses offer a stipend as well.
 Please check your course website for specific information on funding packages.

 All packages will include the following: